Tarleton Ally Program

 What is an Ally?
 An Ally is any Tarleton student, faculty, or staff member who displays an Ally placard outside of their office or residence hall room.
 The placard plays an important role in the Allies program.
 This small sign identifies the person as an individual who is willing to provide a safe space, respectful listening, and support for lesbian, gay, bisexual, and transgender people.

 To become an Ally, attend our training workshop (known as an Advance).
 In the workshop, we explore what it means to be an Ally, the specific responsibilities, and the benefits.
 At the end of training, you will have the option to sign a contract as an Ally.
 After signing, you will receive your placard.
+Review our dates and times and sign-up using the online form in the column to your right.

 The training is an important step in understanding the roles of Allies on campus.
 As an Ally, you will have more continuing education sessions that you might want to take part in.
 You can choose your level of advocacy and visibility as an Ally.
 The Allies program is run through the Office of Diversity and Inclusion, which is housed under Student Success and Multicultural Initiatives.